Loading Events

 • This event has passed.

 Calling all who love our shorelines and want to help make them healthier for people and wildlife.
-Saturday, September 30th, is the 8th annual Bainbridge Island Beach Cleanup.
-Here is the link to sign up and lots more information is available below!
+Sunday, September 15, 2024, is the 9th annual Bainbridge Island Beach Cleanup.
+The link to sign up will go live this summer; more information is available below!

 BI Beach Cleanup FAQs